mssngr/do-nothing-app/README.md

 The "Do Nothing App" doesn't quite do nothing.
 It actually does a lot.
 It:

 - Registers new users
-- Generates activation codes for new users (it's up to you to send them in an activation email)
+- Generates temporary activation tokens for new users (it's up to you to send them in an activation email)
-- Activates new users in the DB via the activation code
+- Activates new users in the DB via the temporary activation token
 - Logs users in
 - Handles user sessions (so that users don't have to login every time they refresh their browser)
+- Lets users know when they aren't activated, yet, prompting them to resend activation code
 - Lets users change their profile settings (including changing their email and password)
 - Lets users delete their account (deleting them from the DB)
 - Logs users out (destroying their session)